-The iPhone 13 Pro Max is what happens when you get practically everything you could want in a phone.
+The iPhone 13 Pro Max does basically everything you could want from a smartphone.
 This premium flagship (from $1,099) packs a 120Hz refresh rate display, the fastest performance of any handset and epic battery life.

 But it’s the iPhone 13 Pro Max's cameras that put this phone over the top, as they're the best I've tested on a phone so far.
 You can shoot Cinematic mode videos with a compelling bokeh effect, choose your own Photographic styles and take super close-up shots with a new macro mode that leverages the ultra-wide camera.

 Starting price: $1,099

 Storage: 128, 256, 512, 1TB

 Battery life (hrs:min): 12:16